 It’s a tricky question to answer, especially for an amateur like me, but still, I’ll try to test my writing skills.
-The format is of a person sharing a few tips with her best friend with a coffee and pen.
+The format is someone sharing a few tips with her best friend with a coffee and a pen.

-Second, while writing, keep in mind that at least one reader loves your works.
+Second, remember that at least one reader loves your work while writing.
 She can be your friend, family member, teacher, or relative.
 Write to her, telling the stories of success and failure, pain and healing, joy and suffering.
 Be personal.
 Be emotional.
 Be authentic.

 Third, don’t write for the general audience in the beginning.
 Write to your boyfriend/girlfriend/spouse, and don’t ask for feedback.
 You’re expressing your love to them through a tool called writing and nothing else.
 You can also devote your writing to express gratitude to the Creator for giving you the beautiful gift of creativity.

-Fifth and last, please don’t focus on earning through writing in the initial stage of your journey.
-Concentrate your energies on releasing the blocks that unconsciously force you to do things that propel you towards failure, depression, and poverty.
+Fifth and last, please focus on something other than earning through writing in the initial stage of your journey.
+Concentrate on releasing the blocks that unconsciously force you to do things that propel you toward failure, depression, and poverty.
 Remember, writing aims not to generate income but to explore the unconscious within you.